eirslett/elm-task-port-example/README.md

 in the elm-stuff folder, replace the source of the `core` package with the contents of the `feature/task-ports` branch.
 Delete the `build-artifacts` folder if it's present.

+Run elm-make again on the project, and it should work!